PlayStation 4 sheds some weight – and some notes off its price tag

 The disk drive slot remains front-facing, sitting above small, physical power and eject buttons.
 More recent revisions of the PS4 also featured physical buttons on the console, but it'll be a marked difference for gamers used to the launch edition PS4, which favored touch-sensitive controls instead.

 Two USB ports sit on the front of the console, as was the same on earlier PS4 models.
-But they're now spaced much further apart, making them slightly easier to plug into, and possibly making space for the PS VR headset's processing unit.
+But they're now spaced much further apart, making them slightly easier to plug into.

-Also on the back you'll find the power plug socket (no need for an external power brick here), a HDMI port, the PlayStation Camera's expansion port (set to get more use once the PS VR virtual reality headset launches) and an Ethernet network jack socket.
+Also on the back you'll find the power plug socket (no need for an external power brick here), a HDMI port, the PlayStation Camera's expansion port (an essential part of the PlayStation VR 's setup) and an Ethernet network jack socket.

 The only casualty of the slimmed-down design is the Optical Out port on the rear.
 While HDMI will suit the needs of many gamers when it comes to carrying audio signals, the Optical Out port will be missed by those hooking up older home cinema receivers, or souped-up gaming headsets.